edgelesssys/docs.edgeless.systems/marblerun/content/reference/cli.md

 * ### `signature`

-  Print the signature of a Marblerun manifest.
+  Print the signature of a MarbleRun manifest.
   The manifest can be in either JSON or YAML format.

   **Usage**